A complete index of cultural wedding traditions across 30+ communities

 Ethiopian weddings (Orthodox Christian)

-Ethiopian Orthodox weddings include the melse (the religious blessing), the kelekel (the bride's farewell from her family), and the melecha (the bride's arrival at the groom's family).
+You will find that Ethiopian Orthodox weddings include the melse (the religious blessing), the kelekel (the bride's farewell from her family).
+The melecha (the bride's arrival at the groom's family).
 Traditional dress is the habesha kemis for the bride.
 The wedding feast features injera and the doro wat centerpiece.
+I have a related piece on plan wedding on budget if that is what you came here looking for.
+I have a related piece on wedding guest guide if that is what you came here looking for.
+I have a related piece on wedding vows guide if that is what you came here looking for.

 South African (Zulu)

-Zulu weddings traditionally include the umembeso (gift exchange between families), the lobola (bride price negotiation), and the umabo (the bride's gift-giving to the groom's family).
+You will find that Zulu weddings traditionally include the umembeso (gift exchange between families), the lobola (bride price negotiation).
+The umabo (the bride's gift-giving to the groom's family).
 The traditional wedding is often celebrated alongside or before a Western-style ceremony.
 Distinctive Zulu wedding attire and dance traditions are central.

 European wedding traditions